morfeus77/MiSTerTools/README.md

 ![alt text](https://github.com/morfeus77/MiSTerTools/blob/main/iniswitcher.png?raw=true)

-ini files should be place in in /media/fat

 **do not edit your MiSTer.ini file itself when you use this script, instead edit your custom ini files**